PlanB-Network/bitcoin-educational-content/courses/econ204/en.md

 Section 4 - How did we get here?

-- 4.1 - The emergence of the second layer of currency and central banks
+- 4.1 - The emergence of the second layer of money and central banks
-- 4.2 - Centralization of power through crises (Rogzy)
-- 4.3 - Too big to fail & the power of the legislator (Rogzy)

-Section 5 - Hyperinflation today (Rogzy)

-USD (petrodollar)
-Euro vs CAD
-Small countries (weak currencies, dollarized countries) What would be the impact for Canada and France (illustrate the difference between countries facing hyperinflation) (Theo)

-Section 6 - How to protect yourself from hyperinflation (Rogzy)

-- Gold, BTC, choosing a job, educating oneself, being mobile and flexible Books and resources
+- 4.2 - Books and resources
-- Bonus: Testimonials from people living with hyperinflation (Rogzy)

 Good luck!